Merced-College/making-a-card-game-with-ood-vanessa-dot-estrada-1/README.md

 For this assignment you will work in a group and with the given code in canvas:

 * Read and interpret the code, adding comments when needed.
 One person from the group should share their screen.
 * Make the Card class to make the code work, look at the code to see what methods you should make for your Card class.
 Your Card class should have constructors, accessors, mutators and toString methods.
-Write and other methods for your code edition.
+Write any other methods for your code edition if you need them.
 * Add a feature to the code to make it work better.
 This should be at least 25 lines of quality code.
 * Make sure to write comments where you add this.
 Write your names at the top of the program as comments, and one person from your group will turn in your code.
 * You can use your Group Canvas workspace to organize, share and write finish this together as a group.
 Group points are given for working well in your group.